iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Stability and Conditioning.md

 $$\delta f \approx \textbf{J}_f(x) $$

-And hence, we will know that the discussion of conditioning under the context of linear algebra will be helpfuel here.
+And hence, we will know that the discussion of conditioning under the context of linear algebra will be helpful here.

 **Note:**
 There are different types of norm which can be used here, but it's not specified here.